 In addition, PAHO identifies local MHPSS regulatory institutions and convenes MHPSS stakeholders to guarantee a coordinated response and involvement of the affected populations.

-Likewise, as part of the emergency response plans, PAHO ensures the delivery of Psychological First Aid (PFA) to the affected population and the development of proposals to implement and/or continue with mental health and psychosocial care interventions during and after the emergency.
+Likewise, as part of the emergency response plans, PAHO ensures the delivery of Psychological First Aid (PFA) and other psychosocial and health interventions to the affected population and the development of proposals to implement and/or continue with mental health and psychosocial care interventions during and after the emergency.

 Finally, PAHO analyses the impact on human health resources and other response teams and proposes alternatives and plans for their management and self-care.